Heidi Ingram Designs

-I design mixed media and hand-embroidered landscapes based on rural East Lothian’s unspoilt countryside, farmland and moors.
+I design mixed media and hand-embroidered landscapes to capture the beauty of rural East Lothian’s countryside, coast, farmland and moors.

 Before I start the creative process I spend time photographing local views, woodlands, grasses and flowers in the hedgerows.
-I sketch ideas in my notebook and make each design unique.
-I like to experiment with stitch techniques and sampling to research ways of adding extra interest to my final designs.
+I sketch ideas in my notebook, making each design unique.
+I like to experiment with stitch techniques and sampling to find ways of adding extra interest to my designs.

-I select the perfect piece of cotton or linen to use as my canvas and hand-paint the background using heat-fixed fabric paints.
+I select the perfect piece of cotton or linen to use as my canvas and hand-paint the background.
 Layers of paint flow and mix to produce interesting colour gradients.
-Once I am happy with the background I freestyle machine-embroider and use fabric pens to sketch out my basic design.
-This helps to guide me and adds extra texture.
+Once I am happy with the background I use freestyle machine-embroidery to draw out my basic design.
 Sometimes I’ll start with a foreground of grasses, the sea horizon in the distance or a group of gently rolling hills.

-For the next stage, I sew in a range of textiles and mixed media including silk throwsters, fabric pieces, mulberry bark, wool rovings and shimmering organza pieces to build up the three dimensional layers of the art work.
+To build up the three-dimensional layers of each piece, I collage a range of textiles including silk, cotton, linen pieces, mulberry bark, wool rovings and shimmering organza pieces.
 Sometimes I’ll include fluffy wool strands to make a cloud bank or woolly grey bobbles to build up a dry stone wall.
-Finally, I choose a coordinated range of cotton, linen and wool threads, hand-embroidering the details over many hours to develop my intricate designs.
+Finally, I choose my cotton, linen and wool threads and spend many hours hand-embroidering the details to form my intricate designs.

-Alongside my art-making, I am an author/editor for TextileArtist.org and a member of the Society for Embroidered Work, both of which exist to promote contemporary textile art and its consideration as an art form.
+Alongside my creative practice, I am an author/editor for TextileArtist.org and I am member of the Society for Embroidered Work.
+Both of these organisations promote contemporary textile art and its consideration as an art form.

-I am available to teach workshops and occasionally teach cross-stitch and embroidery at the Poldrate Arts and Craft Centre in Haddington.
+I am available to teach workshops and have taught in the past at places like the Poldrate Arts and Craft Centre in Haddington.